 I can still hear bones cracking and tendons snapping as if my knee injury occurred mere seconds ago.
-I can still feel the heat, pain, and adrenaline course through my body as I lay in anguish on the gymnasium floor, my sweat mixed with a sudden realization that I’d no longer be playing college basketball.
+I can still feel the heat, pain, and adrenaline course through my body as I lay in anguish on the gymnasium floor, my sweat mixed with a sudden realisation that I’d no longer be playing college basketball.
 I can still remember coming out of not one, not two, but seven surgeries to repair a torn ACL, MCL, and meniscus plus a fractured tibia, fibula, and knee cap.
 And I can still hear the disbelief in my voice as I asked my surgeon two years later what exactly he meant when he said I had osteoarthritis.
 Isn’t arthritis something only older people get?
 At 22, wasn’t I too young to be at the mercy of persistent aches and discomfort?
 According to my doctor, no. I wasn’t.

 A reported 54 million adults have arthritis, and nearly two-thirds are between the ages of 18 and 64, according to the Arthritis Foundation.
 Osteoarthritis, the most common form, occurs when cartilage between two bones wears down over time.
 Genetics, obesity, and even joint injuries like mine can put someone at a higher risk for developing the disorder, and stats also show that women are at a higher risk than men.